 Someone who is abusing or addicted to barbiturates may exhibit signs that are similar to someone who is abusing alcohol.

 Some signs and symptoms to look for if you believe a loved one is abusing barbiturates include 3.4:

 - Reduced inhibition.

 - Sedation - the user may seem really relaxed or drowsy.

 - Lack of coordination - the user may fall over frequently or be more prone to accidents.

-Someone who has been using barbiturates at higher-than-therapeutic doses can build up a tolerance to barbiturates quickly.
+Someone who has been using barbiturates at higher-than-therapeutic doses can build up a tolerance quickly.
 If the user continues to use barbiturates at increasingly higher doses, he may also become physiologically dependent.
-Some of the more severe, but less common symptoms of abuse of barbiturates by a person who has become dependent include 3:
+Some of the more severe, but less common symptoms of abuse by a person who has become dependent include 3: